7. DOG ENDS

 Stephen Wanless.

-To a beloved colleague, Steve from all your workmates at the Computer Memory Factory here in Shepton Mallet.
+To a beloved colleague, Steve from all your workmates at the Somerset Computer Memory Factory.
 We will miss your friendly face and fun banter.
-Pity you were chosen to be hunted.
-You couldn’t escape those dogs and it was fitting that in keeping with your work you died from mega-bytes.
+You couldn’t escape those dogs when chosen to be hunted and it was fitting that you died from mega-bytes.
 RIP our friend.

 Leave a comment